keemo01/emerging/README.md

 File storage: Preserving the JSON file for later usage or additional analysis in an organised, deciphered state.

+## Eliza Chatbot
+The project involes me making a client side version of the eliza chabot I could only use Html, CSS and Javascript for this project.
+The chatbot is meant to simulate human conversations and give a response it is then deployed on Github Pages using Github Actions

 ### Repository Contents
 trigrams.ipynb - Jupyter Notebook containing the code and explanations for all tasks.